yuxuth/UCSC_trackHub_generator/README.md

     Only one nesting level is supported by UCSC!
 So only super containers can hold one level of multiwig or composite containers, not more!

-    Composite/multiwig containers can only contain tracks.
+    composite/ multiwig containers can only contain tracks.

     The toplevel can contain tracks (not related to any container)